Reports of Avian Influenza in Dutchess, Ulster

 HPAI-infected birds may be asymptomatic or may exhibit signs of respiratory distress (sneezing or nasal discharge), lethargy, neurologic malfunction (ataxia, stargazing, or seizures), diarrhea, weakness, or sudden death.

-Reports of public interactions with sick wildlife have also increased.
+As HPAI cases have increased, reports of public interactions with sick wildlife have also increased.
 DEC advises the public to avoid any contact with sick or dead birds and mammals that may be infected with HPAI.

 Since HPAI is widespread in wild birds and mammals, not all reports will result in DEC retrieving the animals for testing and/or disposal, the agency said.
-In cases where DEC field staff are not responding to collect samples or carcasses from the landscape, the public should limit contact with dead wildlife and keep domestic animals away.
+In cases where DEC field staff are not responding to collect samples or carcasses from the landscape, limit contact with dead wildlife and keep domestic animals away.

 If removal of carcasses is deemed necessary, wear disposable gloves, a mask, and eye protection.
 Avoid direct contact with the carcass or carcass fluids by using a shovel and washing hands and clothing immediately after with soap and hot water.
 Carcasses should be triple bagged (garbage or contractor bags) and placed in an outdoor trash receptacle.